Once your MockService is all set up and configured, you have several options for how to run it:

 Let’s have a look at the last option in more detail.

-The Deploy As War functionality allows you to package your soapUI project and deploy it to a standard servlet container (Tomcat, etc).
+The Deploy As War functionality allows you to package your ReadyAPIject and deploy it to a standard servlet container (Tomcat, etc).
 All MockServices in the project will be exposed by the war and optionally a simple web interface can be enabled to view request and script logs.

 Get started by right-clicking on your project and select the Deploy as War option at the bottom of the menu: